Ágætis byrjun

 The intro is basically a snippet from the song Ágætis byrjun played backwards with some additional vocals and effects.

 Svefn-g-englar was derived from one of Georg’s brilliant bass riffs.
 It was written in the basement at Skeifan.
 Jónsi brought the pickups of his old Ibanez guitar to his mouth, which had a very high resonance.
 Kjartan had his brother’s old Yamaha SK 20 keyboard (the only keyboard he had at the time).
 It was run though the next available amplifier, not necessarily the most optimal one, which protruded this strange frequency on the e-note that reminded us of a submarine radar.
 Hence the working title Kafbátalagið which means ‘submarine song’.
 The submarine sound was later replaced with our friend Biogen’s Roland JD800 keyboard and it was placed on the second beat and not ON the beat like it was originally.
-Georg sang the deep backing vocals and Kjartan plated the Hammond organ for the first time in his life.
+Georg sang the deep backing vocals and Kjartan played the Hammond organ for the first time in his life.
 Jónsi wrote or finalised all the lyrics really, but everyone usually contributed something to most of the songs.
 A method we often used for creating lyrics was that we sat around and tried to express in singular words or sentences how the song made us feel: underwater, a womb-like floating feeling.
 This is probably also where the cover artwork comes from.
 A fœtus with wings.
 The lyrics were typically always done at the last minute as well.

 The main string melody at the start of the song we think was written by Georg, and Jónsi picked up on the two chord progression and wrote the melody.
 The whole song was pitched up by half tone with the varying speed with the tape machine.
 The strings at the end are palindromic.
 Not played palindromically, but reversed at the end with a COMPUTER (We had so much fun with our friend the computer).
 The song was not played live until years later when Amiina toured with Sigur Rós and everyone had to figure out what to play.
 We had a hard time figuring out what to add to the song.
 It was basically just strings, vocals and Jónsi’s acoustic guitar.
 We did not feel we had cracked it completely, so we tried a number of things out.
 The brass was really fun.
 We don’t think it was written out, so there were other methods in getting what we wanted out of the players.
 The scales and rise before the last chorus in the song were drawn out of them by mentioning Jessica Fletcher: “You know – Murder She Wrote, that kind of thing – can you do that?”
 The rhythmical elements we ended up using was partly synthesised drums, but the fun part was recording the sun of ripping grass and the clenched fist into the earth.
 Georg got that part.
 And let’s not forget the compressed piano.
 There was also a Moog, reversed autoharp and Kjartan’s mother’s long wave radio.
 The morse code and the soprano singer (which appears once in the song) comes from that radio.